Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Introduction

+Content-based image retrieval (CBIR) systems are designed to search images in large databases based on \textit{content}.
+Queries may be provided in various forms such as class labels, key words and images.
+The type of CBIR using images as queries is termed Reverse Image Search (RIS), also known as \textit{query-by-example}.
 CBIR systems traditionally consist of a feature extraction method followed by matching based on a suitable similarity measure~\cite{cbirs, sota}.
-Following the advent of deep learning, feature extraction is often performed by convolutional neural networks (CNNs), sometimes using pretrained networks~\cite{deepret}.
-Reverse Image Search (RIS)~\cite{TinEye} is a type of CBIR which takes an image as a query.
-When only a small patch of an image is provided as a query image, the CBIR is termed sub-image retrieval (s-CBIR).
-In histopathology in particular, WSIs are generally large, often $100,000 \times 100,000$ pixels, while the query may be only a small fragment of their size, containing substructures of interest.
+Following the advent of deep learning, feature extraction is often performed by convolutional neural networks (CNNs), sometimes using pretrained networks~\cite{deepret, 9313211, 10.1007/978-3-030-89128-2_28, KongSRF_BMVC_2017}.
+When only a small patch of an image is provided as a query, the CBIR is termed sub-image retrieval (s-CBIR).

-Early s-CBIRs use descriptors such as histograms~\cite{colorhist, lbp} or scale-invariant features (SIFT)~\cite{sift, salient}, most commonly in a sliding window approach to find the best matching region.
-This can result in a very slow lookup.
-For computational efficiency recent approaches focus on global search, using a single descriptor per image.
-In~\cite{salient, pap4, hash}, images are represented by sets of local descriptors, which are matched to the set of query descriptors (by nearest neighbors or hashing).
-In~\cite{bag, bag2, bag3}, these local descriptors are accumulated into a bag-of-words (BoW, also called bag-of-features).
-In a BoW, the most descriptive features (words) form a vocabulary and each image is assigned a histogram of words.
-The retrieval step is then based on histogram comparison, often using cosine similarity.
-In~\cite{10.1007/978-3-030-58565-5_43}, Cao et al. use global features in the first stage of image retrieval to find the most similar images within a dataset and re-rank the top 100 results using local features.
-They point out that global features can learn similarity across different poses and are hence better at recall.
+Often local feature descriptors are accumulated into a bag-of-words (BoW, also called bag-of-features)\cite{bag, bag2, 10.1007/978-3-642-02976-9_17}, where the most descriptive features (words) form a vocabulary and each image is assigned a histogram of words.
+The retrieval step is then based on histogram comparison, typically using cosine similarity.
+In some approaches, global features are used in the first stage of image retrieval to find the most similar images within a dataset whereafter the top results are re-ranked using local features~\cite{10.1007/978-3-030-58565-5_43}.

-In~\cite{immediate}, landmark-guided registration is employed as a preprocessing step to retrieval.
-It operates under the assumption that the data at hand belongs to multiple classes and can be transformed to a common template; this is not suitable for WSI.
-Using a matrix of binary codes as an image descriptor, in~\cite{sizescalable} query-size dependent region proposals are constructed to retrieve the query.
-In~\cite{hah}, fast hierarchical searching is performed on WSI, using hierarchical annular histogram and color information.